OriolBonjoch/RockPaperScissorsLizardSpock/README.md

 > **Note** The Generate-Config.ps1 uses the _application-insights_ CLI extension to find the application insights id.
 Install it with `az extension add --name application-insights`

 > **Note** The configuration script requires the Azure function key so internal aks services can call it.
 So before executing the Generate-Config.ps1 make sure that the function is already published and the function key exists.
-One option to publish the function is to execute the command `func azure functionapp publish <funcapp-name> --no-build` from the folder `/Source/Functions/RPSLS.Python.Api`.
-The value funcapp-name must be the name of the Function App in your Azure Resource Group.

 To auto-generate your _gvalues_ file just go to `/Deploy/powershell` folder and from a Powershell window, type the following: